Trading cushions Glencore's 2012 profit drop

 WRITEDOWNS, DIVIDENDS UP

 Glencore and Xstrata shares rose on Tuesday, as both met or exceeded market forecasts, dividends ticked higher and the sector recouped losses.
-Glencore closed up 5.7 percent and Xstrata up 6.8 percent, outperforming a 3.5 percent rise in the broader UK mining sector.
+Glencore was up 3.4 percent and Xstrata up 4.32 percent, outperforming a 2.3 percent rise in the broader sector .FTNMX1770, around 1300 GMT.

 Neither, though, was immune to the impact of falling commodity prices last year.

-Glencore's 2012 net income fell to $3.06 billion, in line with expectations.
-That excluded the impact of an impairment relating to a reclassification of its holding in Russian aluminium producer RUSAL after losses.
+Glencore's 2012 net income fell to $3.06 billion (2.01 billion pounds), in line with expectations.
+That excluded the impact of an impairment relating to a reclassification of its holding in Russian aluminium producer RUSAL (0486.HK) after losses.

 Its adjusted operating profit, or earnings before interest and tax (EBIT), dropped 17 percent, with a 27 percent drop in Glencore's industrial division accounting for the bulk of the weakness.
 Its trading division saw profit rise 11 percent, helped by a jump in earnings from oilseeds and grain.